-There is additional UTC graduation requirements that students must meet.
+There are additional UTC graduation requirements that students must meet.
 In order to graduate from UTC, students must have 60 hours of credit from an accredited 4 year college.
 Students must also complete their last 24 hours of credit at UTC.

 Yes -- UTC is accredited by the Southern Association of Colleges and Schools (SACS).
 It is part of the University of Tennessee system.
 Your degree will "look" like any other degree awarded by UTC to any of our 12,000 students on our campus attending face to face classes.

 Yes -- Your degree will "look" like any other degree awarded by UTC to any of our 12,000 students on our campus attending face to face classes.
 Your employer would have no reason to even know that you have taken online classes.
 It is not reflected on your transcript.
 All course requirements are identical to the face–to-face program offered on-site at UTC.
 The material is simply delivered in a different format.

 Courses are offered in regularly scheduled intervals.
 This requires careful planning to ensure that courses are taken in the proper sequence to ensure pre-requisites and graduation requirements are satisfied.
 Students may complete the degree program in approximately 3 years if they take 6 hours a semester and 18 months if they take a full-time load (12 hours) a semester.
 This includes taking classes in the summer, which is mandatory due to the course rotations.

 Students will receive a schedule from the CRMJ Distance Learning Program advisor each semester based upon course availability and degree requirements.
 This is done to ensure that students take the courses in a manner that will most efficiently get them to graduation.